Please click here to read our Privacy Notice in relation to COVID-19

 You can make an information rights request, which includes asking what data Durham Constabulary holds on you, in the following ways:

-In writing: Information Rights and Disclosure Unit, Business Improvement Command, Police Headquarters, Aykley Heads, Durham City, DH1 5TT.
+In writing: Information Rights and Disclosure Unit, Digital Data & Technology Command, Police Headquarters, Aykley Heads, Durham City, DH1 5TT.

 To download the subject access form please click here